reactjs/react.dev/beta/src/content/learn/keeping-components-pure.md

 Now your component is pure, as the JSX it returns only depends on the `guest` prop.

 In general, you should not expect your components to be rendered in any particular order.
 It doesn't matter if you call <Math><MathI>y</MathI> = 2<MathI>x</MathI></Math> before or after <Math><MathI>y</MathI> = 5<MathI>x</MathI></Math>: both formulas will resolve independently of each other.
-In the same way, each component should only "think for itself," and not attempt to coordinate with or depend upon others during rendering.
+In the same way, each component should only "think for itself", and not attempt to coordinate with or depend upon others during rendering.
 Rendering is like a school exam: each component should calculate JSX on their own!

 <DeepDive title="Detecting impure calculations with StrictMode">